WinnieMadikizella/Restaurant-Operations-Analysis/README.md

-# 🍽️ Restaurant Operations Analysis
+# 🍽️ Optimizing Restaurant Performance Through SQL Analysis

 ## Project Overview
 The Restaurant Operations Analysis project evaluates sales performance, customer preferences, and pricing strategies using data from the menu_items and order_details tables.
 The goal is to generate actionable insights that can help optimize menu offerings, pricing structures, and overall restaurant profitability.